-Thus, $M$ is a non-abelian subnormal subgroup of $F(M)^*$ no containing a noncyclic free subgroup, which contradicts to Theorem \ref{thm:3.14}.
-So, we have $F(M)=D$; hence $Z(M)=M\cap F^*$.
-Now, by Lemma \ref{lem:3.12}, there exists an abelian normal subgroup $A$ of $M$ such that $M/A$ is locally finite.
-If $A\subseteq Z(M)$, then $M/Z(M)$ is locally finite, so is $M'$ and the result follows from Lemma \ref{lem:3.9}.
+Therefore, $M$ is a non-abelian subnormal subgroup of $F(M)^*$ containing no a non-cyclic free subgroup, and this contradicts to \cite[Theorem 11]{hai-ngoc}.
+Thus, $F(M)=D$.
+This implies $Z(M)=M\cap F^*$.
+Now, by \cite[Theorem 5]{hai-ngoc}, there exists a locally abelian normal subgroup $A$ of $M$ such that $M/A$ is finite.
+If $A\subseteq Z(M)$, then $M/Z(M)$ is finite, so is $M'$, and the result follows from Lemma~\ref{lem:3.9}.
 Assume that $A\not\subseteq Z(M)$.
-By applying Corollary \ref{cor:3.5}, there exists a subfield $K$ of $D$ such that $H=C_D(K)$ and $K$ satisfy $(i)-(iv)$ in Theorem \ref{thm:3.4}.
-Since $H^*\cap G$ is a subgroup of $M$ and also a subnormal subgroup of $H^*$, by Theorem~\ref{thm:3.14} we have $H^*\cap G\subseteq K$.
-Now, the condition $(iv)$ in Theorem \ref{thm:3.4} completes our proof. \end{proof}
+By Corollary \ref{cor:3.5}, there exists a subfield $K$ of $D$ such that $H=C_D(K)$, and $K$ satisfy the conditions $(i)-(iv)$ of Theorem \ref{thm:3.4}.
+Therefore, $H^*\cap G$ is a subgroup of $M$, and clearly, it is a subnormal subgroup of $H^*$.
+The condition $H=C_D(K)$ implies $K\subseteq Z(H)$, where $Z(H)$ is the center of $H$.
+On the other hand, since $Z(H)=C_H(H)\subseteq C_D(H)=C_D(C_D(K))=K,$ it follows that $Z(H)=K$.
+Hence, by \cite[Theorem 11]{hai-ngoc}, $H^*\cap G\subseteq K$.
+The proof is now finished in view of the condition $(iv)$ of Theorem \ref{thm:3.4}. \end{proof}